Lirone

 The lirone (or lira da gamba) is the bass member of the lira family of instruments that was popular in the late 16th and early 17th centuries.
 It is a bowed string instrument with between 9 and 16 gut strings and a fretted neck.
 When played, it is held between the legs in the manner of a cello or viol (viola da gamba).

 It was used in italian operas and oratoriums to accompany the human voice, especially the gods.
 Because the lira da gambe can not play the bass, there must be a bass instrument, theorbo, harpsichord or viola da gamba.

-The sources describe, that the instrument was used for the special sound, although it is an imperfect instrument.

 Description

 The Grove Dictionary of Music and Musicians describes the lirone as essentially a larger version of the lira da braccio, which has a similar wide fingerboard, flat bridge, and leaf-shaped pegbox with frontal pegs.
 Its flat bridge allows for the playing of chords of between three and five notes.